^

 • using nicotine

-• certain drugs or hormones (for example, nitrates, calcium channel blockers, anticholinergics, estrogens, progesterone)
+• certain medications or hormones (eg, nitrates, calcium channel blockers, anticholinergics, estrogens, progesterone)

-• Acid reflux and chest pain on the left can also be caused by yeasts, fungi, viruses, bacteria or irritation due to allergens.
+• Acid reflux and chest pain on the left side can also be caused by yeast, fungi, viruses, bacteria, or irritation from allergens.

 Symptoms

-• acute pain that disturbs the person in the left side of the chest
+• a sharp pain that bothers a person in the left side of the chest

-• pain giving in the sternum, back, neck and shoulder
+• pain radiating to the chest, back, neck and shoulder

 • bleeding in the esophagus